Walking Washtenaw -

-At Walking Wasthenaw we love to get out and enjoy nature.
+At Walking Washtenaw we love to get out and enjoy nature.
 With so many parks, preserves, and public gardens in Washtenaw County, it’s hard to know if you’ve missed someplace interesting.
 Our mission is to go out and walk as many parks as possible.
 Then post reviews, so you can find out which parks sound interesting to you.

 So get out there, have fun and relish the bountiful nature around us.